jonashackt/pulumi-python-aws-ansible/README.md

       when: keypair.changed
 ```

-To run the playbook you should have Ansible installed on our system:
+To run the playbook you should have Ansible (and boto3 for AWS accessibility) installed on our system:

-`pip install ansible`
+`pip install ansible boto3`

 Run the Ansible playbook now to generate the EC2 keypair: